 Why you might want the Amex Gold card

-Along with the Amex Gold’s numerous benefits, rewards-savvy cardholders and frequent travelers will love the card’s impressive rewards rate, bonus category variety, flexible point transfers and high point redemption potential.
+Along with the Amex Gold’s numerous benefits, rewards-savvy cardholders and frequent travelers will love the card’s impressive rewards rate, bonus category variety, flexible point transfers and high point values.
 Combined, these benefits can carry a lot of value.
 However, there is a bit of strategizing that comes with carrying this card and making the most of it.

 Terrific introductory bonus

-This is a generous offer that allows you to earn the bonus if you spend just $667 each month.
 While putting all of your spending on the card will help you reach the bonus faster, focusing on purchases at restaurants and U.S. supermarkets will help you take advantage of the card’s best rewards rates.

 Tip: Based on the Bureau of Labor Statistics’ 2020 consumer expenditures report, the average person spends over $600 per month on food at home or dining out.
 If you spend around $600 on food per month for your first six months, you’ll be just $400 shy of meeting the Amex Gold card’s welcome offer spending requirement – not far off from the average cost of two flights.